VanderbiltHustler/Scraper-WaitzApp/README.md

 ## Deployment History
 - 9/19: The script correctly logs occupancy information when run locally.
-- 9/17: Update README
+- 9/17: Update README and call API.
-- 9/12: Load in scraper directory
+- 9/12: Load in scraper directory.
-- 8/27: Project specs and documentation
+- 8/27: Project specs and documentation.

 ## Future releases
 - Log scraped information to a Google Sheet accessible by Hustler staffers